YottaDB/YDBDoc/ProgrammersGuide/opdebug.rst

 Summary of Debugging Tools
 ----------------------------------

 The following table summarizes YottaDB commands, functions, and intrinsic special variables available for debugging.
-For more information on these commands, functions, and special variables, see the `“Commands” <./commands.html>`_, `“Functions” <./functions.html>`_, and `“Intrinsic Special Variables” <./isv.html>`_ chapters.
+For more information on these commands, functions, and special variables, see the `"Commands" <./commands.html>`_, `"Functions" <./functions.html>`_, and `"Intrinsic Special Variables" <./isv.html>`_ chapters.

-For more information on syntax and run-time errors during Direct Mode, see `Chapter 13: “Error Processing” <./errproc.html>`_.
+For more information on syntax and run-time errors during Direct Mode, see `Chapter 13: "Error Processing" <./errproc.html>`_.

 **Debugging Tools**